Drone Operator Services

 Fully Licensed

-DGAC/MTC (Directorate General of Civil Aeronautics) certified operators with all required permits and insurance for commercial aerial filming in Peru.
+Our operators are DGAC/MTC (Directorate General of Civil Aeronautics) certified and carry every permit and insurance needed for commercial aerial filming in Peru.

 02.